 The first step for students to apply for financial aid is the FAFSA.
 Undocumented students who do not qualify for FAFSA, apply for financial aid with the Oregon Student Aid Application (ORSAA) at www.oregonstudentaid.gov To determine if you are eligible for FAFSA, review the eligibility requirements.
 It is recommended that DACA students submit both the FAFSA and the ORSAA.

 OCCC FAFSA school code: 042837

-All prospective OCCC students completing their Free Application for Federal Student Aid (FAFSA) should use OCCC’s code, 042837.
+All current and prospective OCCC students completing their FAFSA should use OCCC’s code, 042837.